fegyi001/mangol/README.md

 }
 ```

-You also have to add some vendor css & js files.
+You also have to add some vendor css/scss & js files.
 If you use Webpack and created your project with angular-cli, add the following libraries to you `angular-cli.json`:

 ```json
 "styles": [